borgmatic-collective/borgmatic/README.md

 ### Code style

 Start with [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-But then, apply the following deviations from PEP 8:
+But then, apply the following deviations from it:

  * For strings, prefer single quotes over double quotes.
  * Limit all lines to a maximum of 100 characters.